Charles Hiram Burnett Sr.

-Charles Hiram Burnett (1847 – January 9, 1916), was the first Treasurer of the City of Seattle 1869-1872, a commission merchant and the General Superintendent of various coal mines in King and Pierce Counties on Puget Sound in the state of Washington.
+Charles Hiram Burnett (1847 – January 9, 1916) was an American politician and commission merchant who was the first Treasurer of the City of Seattle 1869–1872, and the General Superintendent of various coal mines in King and Pierce Counties on Puget Sound in the state of Washington.

 Family

 Burnett was the son of Hiram Burnett and Elizabeth Merriam Gibbs Burnett of Seattle, Washington.
-He married Jeanette Campbell McLean and they had two children Amy Louise and Charles Hiram Jr. When his wife died young he continued living with his in laws, his mother in law Georgia McLean for almost forty years from his marriage to her daughter to her decease.
+He married Georgia Campbell McLean and they had two children, Amy Louise and Charles Hiram Jr. When his wife died young he continued living with his mother-in-law Georgia McLean for almost forty years until her death.

-His son Charles Hiram Burnett Jr. was a Seattle City Councilor, President of the Seattle City Council and Acting Mayor of Seattle.
+His son Charles H. Burnett Jr. was a Seattle City Councilor, President of the Seattle City Council and Acting Mayor of Seattle.
 Burnett officiated at the grand opening of Pike Place Market with fellow City Councilor Thomas P. Revelle.

-Charles H. Burnett Jr. was born in 1875 in Seattle, Washington.
-He was the son of Charles Hiram Burnett Sr and Jeanette McLean.
-Jeanette died when Charles Hiram Burnett Jr and his sister Amy Louise Burnett Bond were children.
-Amy was raised during high school as a ward in the household of Howard Cranston Potter and Alice Kershaw Potter.
-The Potters daughter Bertha Potter Paschall Boeing was the wife of William Boeing.
+Charles Hiram Burnett Jr. was born in 1875 in Seattle, Washington.
+He was the son of Charles Hiram Burnett Sr and Georgia McLean.
+Georgia died when Charles Hiram Burnett Jr and his sister Amy Louise Burnett Bond were children.
+Amy was raised during high-school as a ward in the household of Howard Cranston Potter and Alice Kershaw Potter.
+The Potters' daughter Bertha Potter Paschall Boeing was the wife of William Boeing.
 Charles Hiram Burnett Jr. was active in Puget Sound real estate and insurance businesses.
 Charles H. Burnett Jr. was also active in the Washington poultry and egg industry as a breeder, agricultural fair judge and lobbyist.

 The family were involved with development of made land created by the lowering of the surface of Lake Washington in 1916.
 Charles Burnett Jr.'s wife was Mary Florence Goodfellow of Seattle, and Wenatchee, Washington.
-Three of Mary's brothers, John, James, and George Goodfellow founded West Coast and Hawaii construction firm Goodfellow Brothers.
+Three of Mary's brothers, John, James, and George Goodfellow founded the West Coast and Hawaii construction firm Goodfellow Brothers.
 Charles Burnett Jr. moved to Maui, Hawaii about 1935 with his wife to be near their son.
 They lived at Haiku Plantation Haiku-Pauwela, Hawaii, and owned Haiku Poultry Farm.
-Charles Hiram Burnett Jr. died in May 1941, and his wife Mary died in March 1962.
+Charles Hiram Burnett Jr. died in 1941, and his wife Mary died in 1962.

-Their son Charles H. "Buster" Burnett III born 1902 died 1967 moved to Maui where he worked for Alexander & Baldwin in a series of management jobs and eventually became manager of Pu'unene Sugarmill in Pu'unene, Hawaii in 1962.
+Their son Charles H. "Buster" Burnett III (1902-1967) moved to Maui where he worked for Alexander & Baldwin in a series of management jobs and eventually became manager of Pu'unene Sugarmill in Puʻunene, Hawaii in 1962.